Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

 Whether it’s your head or your shoulders that have convinced you to lighten things up a bit, you know you’re ready for a change.
 Now what?

 It’s time to fall in love with the process!

-Others may require considerable gear investments, such as replacing your heavier, synthetic sleeping bag with a down-filled quilt, your boots with hiking shoes, or perhaps a new, lightweight tent to replace your 6-pound luxury castle.
+Others may require considerable gear investments, such as replacing a heavier, synthetic sleeping bag with a down-filled quilt, your boots with hiking shoes, or perhaps a new, lightweight tent to replace your 6-pound luxury castle.

 Going Ultralight With The Big 4 + 1

-Choosing the best lightweight shelter for your three-season backpacking needs (winter tents designed for snow loading and/or high winds will, inevitably, weigh more) will mainly depend on your comfort level with being exposed to the environment.
+Choosing the best lightweight shelter for your three-season backpacking needs (winter tents designed for snow loading and/or high winds will, inevitably, weigh more) will mainly depend on your comfort level with being exposed to the surrounding environment.

-These weight savings do come at a cost, as you will be more exposed to the environment around you, especially when compared to a traditional, double walled tent.
+These weight savings do come at a cost, as you will be more exposed to the environment around you, especially when compared to a traditional, double-walled tent.
 Wind, rain, or buggy conditions can present challenges for tarp users.

 For those that prefer the comfort of being inside a ‘room’ at the end of the day, tarp tents are a great balance of both comfort and weight.
 They are constructed with a lightweight tarp-style fly, but also provide bug netting, bathtub floors, and mesh inners more similar to a tent.
 Check out some of our favorites from Tarptent.